clev98/clev98.github.io/content/posts/Forward_Error_Correction_Based_Covert_Channels.md

 ## Future Work

 Future research seeks to conduct the covert channel in a more realistic environment utilizing srsRAN or another LTE simulator.
 Additional research into other platforms utilizing forward error correcting codes is desired as well.

+All code for this post can be found [here](https://github.com/clev98/Turbo-Code-Covert-Channel).